 Room Selection Process

-You should complete a Decline of Housing form online by March 14, 2017 in order to decline before receiving a lottery number.
+You should complete a Decline of Housing form online by March 14 in order to decline before receiving a selection number.

 Room Selection Numbers